 1. Empty fuel tank (yes, really) — $0

-This is the most embarrassing entry on the list, and it accounts for more "won't start" tow calls than anyone wants to admit.
-Modern fuel gauges aren't perfectly accurate — most read about half a gallon above true empty as a margin of safety, but that margin can be wrong on older cars, on hills, or after the gauge sender drifts with age.
-You can have an inch of gas left in the tank and a needle that's not quite on E, and the fuel pickup still can't reach the fuel.
+This is the most embarrassing entry, and it accounts for more "won't start" tow calls than anyone admits.
+Fuel gauges aren't perfectly accurate — most read about half a gallon above true empty as a safety margin, but that margin drifts on older cars, on hills, or as the sender ages.
+You can have an inch of gas left, a needle not quite on E, and a pickup that still can't reach the fuel.

 A car cranking with no fuel cranks completely healthily.
 No fuel means no combustion.
 No combustion means it just spins and spins, sounding perfect.